Poisson geometrical aspects of the Tomita-Takesaki modular theory: Introduction

-In Section~\ref{Sect7} we complete the picture obtained so far, showing that the modular flows corresponding to normal semifinite faithful weights on the von Neumann algebra~$\M$ lead to 1-parameter symmetry groups of our presymplectic groupoid $(\widetilde{\H},\widetilde{\bomega})\tto\M_*^+$, that is, diffeomorphisms that preserve the groupoid structural maps, the presymplectic structure, as well as the groupoid orbits along with their weakly symplectic structures (Propositions~\ref{flow} and \ref{prel_P1}).
+In Section~\ref{Sect7} we complete the picture obtained so far, showing that the modular flows corresponding to normal semifinite faithful weights on the von Neumann algebra~$\M$ lead to 1-parameter symmetry groups of our groupoid with multiplicative presymplectic structure $(\widetilde{\H},\widetilde{\bomega})\tto\M_*^+$, that is, diffeomorphisms that preserve the groupoid structural maps, the presymplectic structure, as well as the groupoid orbits along with their weakly symplectic structures (Propositions~\ref{flow} and \ref{prel_P1}).
 In Subsection~\ref{Subsect7.2} we record a few remarks and open questions on the infinitesimal aspects of these 1-parameter symmetry groups, as these aspects are related to the Hamiltonian structures in the infinite-dimensional Poisson geometry that we investigate in this paper.

-In Section~\ref{Sect8}, for the sake of clarity, we illustrate our general constructions by the special case when $\M$ is a type~I factor, and we find for instance that one of the transitive subgroupoids of the presymplectic Banach-Lie groupoid $(\widetilde{\H},\widetilde{\bomega})\tto\M_*^+$ is isomorphic to the gauge groupoid associated to a Hopf fibration, while the symplectic structure on its base is explicitly expressed in terms of a positive scalar multiple of the Fubini-Study form on an infinite-dimensional projective space.
+In Section~\ref{Sect8}, for the sake of clarity, we illustrate our general constructions by the special case when $\M$ is a type~I factor.
+We find for instance that one of the transitive subgroupoids of the Banach-Lie groupoid with multiplicative presymplectic structure $(\widetilde{\H},\widetilde{\bomega})\tto\M_*^+$ is isomorphic to the gauge groupoid associated to a Hopf fibration, while the symplectic structure on its base is explicitly expressed in terms of a positive scalar multiple of the Fubini-Study form on an infinite-dimensional projective space.